UGG-ReID: Uncertainty-Guided Graph Model for Multi-Modal Object Re-Identification: Supplementary Material

 \subsection{Discussion}

-Multi-modal object ReID exploits fine-grained local cues and the complementary information of modalities to effectively enhance the robustness and accuracy of recognition in complex scenarios~\cite{Zheng2021RobustMP,Wang2023TOPReIDMO,wang2025IDEA,wang2024demo,Zhang25PromptMA}.
+Multi-modal object ReID exploits fine-grained local cues and the complementary information of modalities to effectively enhance the robustness and accuracy of recognition in complex scenarios~\cite{Zheng2021RobustMP,Wang2023TOPReIDMO,wang2025IDEA,Zhang25PromptMA,wang2024demo}.
 As is well known, significant distributional differences exist among different modalities, and noise arising from sample quality and environmental factors further impacts the accuracy of feature representations.
 The proposed UGG-ReID effectively guides the feature fusion process by explicitly quantifying local and sample-level epistemic uncertainties and modeling the relationship between them, enhancing the model's robustness and effectiveness.
 UGG-ReID is the first work that leverages uncertainty to quantify fine-grained-local details and explicitly model their dependencies in multi-modal data.

+\textbf{Limitations and In the Future.} Our framework employs uncertainty-guided learning to enhance robustness against local noise; it may still struggle under extreme conditions where local cues are heavily corrupted or missing.
 In future work, we will focus on advancing uncertainty quantification and reasoning techniques, exploring the integration of Bayesian inference and evidence theory into multi-modal object ReID~\cite{Kaushik_2024_CVPR, DCEL, UGNCL}.
 This aims to enhance the model’s robustness to modality and label noise, thereby improving its overall performance and reliability in complex environments.